 This often leads to the creation of different mutations.
 Each mutation is a result of a different immune system or body structure.
 The worse your health is, the worse the mutant is created.
 That is why it is best to follow all the necessary steps to prevent the spread of the virus.

-Importance of the Vaccine
+Importance of COVID Vaccine for Seniors

 Vaccinations are the biggest warriors against COVID-19.
 There is no proper treatment of COVID-19, but vaccines are the only form of care there is.
 Vaccination can help the patient from COVID-19.
 It does not end the virus but lowers down all the risks associated with it.
 It improves the chances of a person dying from COVID-19.